-Lost lioness reminisces 50 years on from Chronicle & Echo advert kickstarting her love of football
+Lost Lioness reminisces 50 years on from Chronicle & Echo advert kickstarting her love of football

-One of the ‘lost lionesses’ is eagerly watching the Women’s Euros, 50 years on from when an advert in the Northampton Chronicle & Echo kickstarted her love of football.
+One of the ‘Lost Lionesses’ is eagerly watching England’s march to the Euro 2022 final on Sunday (July 31), 50 years on from when an advert in the Northampton Chronicle & Echo kickstarted her love of football.

 Lillian Taylor, formerly Harris, from Silverstone, was straight on the phone to Brixworth ladies football team when they were looking for new recruits, aged just 18.